All of the information you need in order to apply for the Sixth Form can be found under this section of the website.

 - Government & Politics

 - Product Design

 In applying for the Sixth Form students will have to complete an application form and choose subjects from a set of option blocks.
 With the creation of any option block system there will always be some combinations of subjects that are not possible.
 Once all of the forms are returned we will look at whether there is sufficient demand for particular combinations that currently do not fit into the blocks.
 At this point we will look to see if movements within the blocks are possible or if we are able to introduce additional classes.

-Following submission of application forms, existing William Farr students will be invited to discuss their application, subject choice and Key Stage 4 Progress File with a senior member of staff.
+Following submission of application forms, existing William Farr students will be advised of their conditional offer.
 External applicants will be invited to attend an open morning where they also have the opportunity to find out more about the school and discuss their application.